 Dubai Media City Amphitheatre Park

 Located in the heart of Dubai Media City, this beautiful park is perfect for walking your dogs.
-The grass-area, the footpath, and the pavement are free to walk on.
-Overall, dogs will surely enjoy this area to roam around freely.
+The grass area, the footpath, and the pavement are free to walk on.
+Overall, dogs will surely enjoy this area roaming around freely.

 If your dogs love playing on lush grasses and breathtaking landscapes, The Greens is suited for them.
 It is a top-rated dog park in the heart of Dubai, so expect a lot more furry friends your dog can play with.
 To show the people how pet-friendly the Greens is, it designated an area where dogs can roam freely without their leash.

 The most important tip when you are out with your dog is to have fun!
 Always make sure that both of you are having the best time of your lives while enduring the heat.
 Treasure your moments together outside and take photos to save these memories.